-Thoroughly clean the back side of the molding by saturating it with adhesive remover and rubbing and scraping the old adhesive away.
+Thoroughly clean the back side of the body side molding by saturating it with adhesive remover and rubbing and scraping the old adhesive away.
 This can be a stubborn job, but take your time and stick with it.
 When the surface is free of adhesive, wipe it with a clean cloth dampened with denatured alcohol.

 Adhesive remover and double-stick molding tape are the only supplies you need for this repair.

 Apply the double-stick molding tape to the areas that will contact the molding.
 Press the tape firmly along the length.
 For wide trim, use two strips as shown.

 Photo 4: Expose the sticky surface